KaiserWerk/WPCustomRepository/README.md

 If you want to track active installations, use `<your_updater_class_name>::trackInstallations('uninstalled');` in your plugin's Deactivator class and `<your_updater_class_name>::trackInstallations('installed');` in your Activator class.
 Please pay attention to the plural in the function name: it's `::trackInstallations`.

 ### TODO
-* Replace DB schema dump with new version (there are just so many changes)
 * Add SQLite support
-* rework plugin management (it's currently broken)
 * **Pull new plugin versions direct from Git!**
-* Add proper JSON error messages to Helper classes and API controllers
 * Remove cookies from API calls
 * Add proper Foreign Key Constraints (maybe)